Is It Worth Buying Heat Pumps in the UK?

 Government Policies on Energy and Environmental Issues

-The government has a pivotal role in shaping the buying trends of such technologies since it can support one technology by incentivizing it at the expenses of the others.
+The government has a pivotal role in shaping the buying trends of such technologies since it can support one technology and reduce the burden of ground source and air source heat pump costs.
 Such actions create market distortions that are not beneficial in the long term.

 The prices of the different sources of energy can affect households and make them switch to one source or another.